FRC-Utilities/QDriverStation/README.md

 2. Import Falcon.pri in your qmake project using the include() function
 3. Add the following line in the *.qml files that use the Falcon framework:
 	- import "qrc:/falcon/qml" as Falcon

-# Example project

-If you want to experiment with the framework or learn to use it, check the project in the "examples" folder.

-# License

-This project is released under the terms and conditions of the MIT license.